masonpam/Basic-Webapp/README.md

 > A Vue.js project

 ##Build Setup
-To install Vue, run the command npm install -g vue-cli.
+To install Vue, run the command <code>npm install -g vue-cli</code>.

-Run the command vue init webpack basic-webapp to utilize the Webpack framework.
+Run the command <code>vue init webpack basic-webapp</code> to utilize the Webpack framework.

-Install dependencies by running the npm install command.
+Install dependencies by running the <code>npm install</code> command.

-To see the dev environment run the command npm run dev, this should let you see the environment while you build.
+To see the dev environment run the command <code>npm run dev</code>, this should let you see the environment while you build.

 Modify the HelloWorld.vue file.